What is Flooding?

 Your Health Is At Risk!

 Low or high floodwaters can devastate your home, family, and health.
-If you are exposed to floodwater for longer, you must be alert that your health is at risk.
+If you are exposed to floodwater for an extended period, you must be aware that your health is at risk.

 It poses various risks, which include contagious diseases, chemical hazards, and injuries.
 Floodwaters can potentially increase the transmission of the following infectious diseases: